Our Team

 LACEY SEGER, LMHCA

 Lacey is a Licensed Mental Health Counseling Associate who works with teens, college students, adults, couples, and families experiencing a variety of challenges including anxiety, depression, relationship conflict, grief, and life transitions.
 Using a trauma-informed, person-centered, and attachment-based framework, she provides unconditional acceptance as clients explore the significance of their own story.
 Her counseling approach integrates Narrative Therapy, Polyvagal Theory, Internal Family Systems, and other experiential tools to foster growth and self-compassion.
-Lacey is also trained in Level 1 Brainspotting, a focused treatment method to help identify, process, and release neuropsychological sources of trauma and emotional/physical pain.
+Lacey is trained in Level 1 Brainspotting, a focused treatment method to help identify, process, and release neuropsychological sources of trauma and emotional/physical pain.
+Lacey also has her SYMBIS (Saving Your Marriage Before It Starts) certification and provides couples health assessments and therapy.
 Prior to counseling, Lacey spent over 10 years working in leadership development, curriculum design, and training.
 She combines her clinical mental health and educational backgrounds to guide others in pursuing the self-awareness that will allow them to live more intentional lives.
 She believes that all individuals are the experts on their own life and the therapist is a partner in guiding them toward healing and peace.
 Lacey received her Master of Arts in Clinical Mental Health Counseling from the Townsend Institute at Concordia University Irvine.
-To connect with Lacey, please email her at [email protected]Currently, on a wait list.
+To connect with Lacey, please email her at [email protected]

 Licensed Therapist Affiliates: